The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ### 5xF4 with B4 and Lucid

 Under LL, if no second filler is available during UI and only 1 MP tick can be obtained, Lucid can be used with B4 to enable 5xF4.
-This line is better than the alternative, 4xF4 w B4, but it is not a gain over standard.
+This line is better than the alternative, 4xF4 with B4, but it is not a gain over standard.

 ![](https://lh3.googleusercontent.com/xf3dzhLP8yNNXqkZ0WTEm7FLCb30UH0fZ-6LjFeoYowwWwZ5qlNvCRgXnWOusWqsUidNI_yvdOGCbsstr03u6kIS4RsDuD83wj9VurBUdF6CT3k7kvfd7_jRwyzUkH6t5lPh783N=s0)